 There aren’t many movies of this type that play this well.
 And not many that have a gimmick as ’80s Saturday morning cartoon as an orphan taekwando rock band by night fighting ninja crime by day.

 God damn, these fuckin songs tormented me all through the next day after watching the movie, they got stuck in my head.
 Be careful.
 I’m sure they’ll probly try to do a soundtrack album if the masters are available, but I hope they’ll stop and think it through first.
 It could be dangerous.
 It’s really cool that they’re gonna be sharing this movie with a wider audience than it ever got before, but they gotta be aware of the consequences of putting the song “Against the Ninja” into people’s brains.
+[UPDATE FROM THE FUTURE: I still get this song stuck in my head but I ain’t complaining anymore.
+The ultimate Jem and the Holograms meets Chuck Norris Karate Kommandos fever dream anthem.
+It’s a classic.]

 But you know, it’s like the old saying goes: any movie that has ninjas, bikers, a beach scene and taekwondo guys playing guitars and keyboards has a higher than average chance of being worth watching.
 It sounds too good to be true, but it lives up to it.
 It’s surprisingly well-stocked with craziness and weird nuances, and will play great with audiences if they can get them into the theater.